Wilson Goode: Mayor of Philadelphia

 Before the primary election of 1983, Green decided not to seek reelection.
 Goode jumped into the race and defeated former Mayor Frank Rizzo in a racially polarized primary election.
 Goode went on to win the general election over former Green fund-raiser and Philadelphia Stock Exchange Chairman John Egan, the Republican Party nominee.

 Goode's tenure as mayor was marred in 1985 by the MOVE Bombing, in which police attempted to clear a building in West Philadelphia inhabited by MOVE, a radical back-to-nature group, whose members, under the leadership of founder John Africa, had long defied city officials by yelling slogans and statements from a megaphone, ignoring city sanitation codes, assaulting neighbors, and resisting law enforcement officers.
 During the attempt to evacuate the compound, police used tear gas, leading to members of MOVE opening fire on them.
 During the final assault on the building, the police dropped an improvised bomb made of C-4 plastic explosive and Tovex, an explosive gel used in underwater mining, onto to a bunker-like cubicle on the roof of the building.
 This caused the house to catch fire, and ignited a massive blaze which eventually consumed almost 4 city blocks, killed 11 people, and left 240 people homeless.

 In 1987 Goode ran for reelection, winning the Democratic primary before facing off in the general election against former mayor Frank Rizzo, who had converted to the Republican Party after losing the 1983 Democratic primary to Goode.
 Goode defeated Rizzo 51%-49% to earn a second term.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Rizzo ranked as the thirteenth-worst American big-city mayor to serve between the years 1820 and 1993.
-When the survey was limited only to mayors that were in office post-1960, the results saw Rizzo ranked as the fifth-worst.

 Post-mayoral life

 Goode stayed active after leaving office as mayor by holding a position in the U.S. Department of Education.
 He earned a Doctor of Ministry at Palmer Theological Seminary, and became a minister and professor at Eastern University, as well as a leader of advocacy for faith-based initiatives.
-He currently serves as CEO of Amachi, a mentoring program for children of incarcerated parents.
+He is CEO of Amachi, a mentoring program for children of incarcerated parents.
 He was awarded the Purpose Prize, a $100,000 award given to exceptional individuals over age 60 who are working to address critical social problems.